(Disclosure: Some of the links below may be affiliate links. For more information, read my disclosure.)

 Money transfer prices

 What is most interesting with these two services is their prices.
-Standard credit cards make you pay a very large fee for foreign currencies exchanges.
-This is typically between 1.5% and 2.5% on each amount.
+Standard credit cards make you pay a substantial fee for foreign currencies exchanges.
+It is typically between 1.5% and 2.5% on each amount.
 Both TransferWise and Revolut are significantly cheaper than that!
-This is their purpose.
-For me, this is really the thing I am looking the most into to compare these two services.
+It is their primary purpose.
+For me, this is the thing I am looking the most into to compare these two services.

 On TransferWise, transfers are not free.
 You will need to pay between 0.2 and 0.5% fee on each transfer depending on the currency pair you are converting money from.
 They are using a very complicated pricing system.